etamity/hoverboard/README.md

 :x: ES2015
 :x: Accessibility
 :x: Unit/Integration Tests
-:point_right: __Propose your feature with [creating an issue](https://github.com/gdg-x/hoverboard/issues/new)__
+:point_right: __Propose your feature with [creating an issue](https://github.com/gdg-x/realmapp/issues/new)__

 ### Contributing

-Project Hoverboard is still under development, and it is open for contributions.
+Project realmapp is still under development, and it is open for contributions.
 Feel free to send PR.
 If you have any questions, feel free to contact [Oleh Zasadnyy](https://plus.google.com/+OlehZasadnyy).